Whether you’re looking for a high-end drum machine or a compact piece of gear that you can take gigging with you, then this is the article for you!

 This machine has an amazing depth of effects can be added on a channel-by-channel basis.
-It’s not just drum sounds that you get with the TR-8S, you also get synth type sounds, so this drum machine could literally be your entire live production setup if your music style allows it!
+It’s not just drum sounds that you get with the TR-8S, you also get synth type sounds, so this drum machine could literally be your entire live production setup in certain electronic music styles for example!

 Let’s face it, Roland’s offerings are often a little on the expensive side, but when it comes to a drum machine like this, their quality can be difficult to match.